 Being Beckett, the text is so dense that it's easier to digest on a sensory level than an intellectual one—about 30 minutes in, you're basically thrown into a meditative state.
 Some might fairly call it tedious, but I found it thrilling, not least because it meets PETE’s exceptionally high technical standards.

 The scenic design, by Peter Ksander, is breathtaking: an occult mystery box that keeps shedding parts.
 Mark Valadez's sound design stitches a thousand industrial whirs into a sort of machinist lullaby.
 Miranda K Hardy's lights hold us at an icy remove until it's time for explosions of color, and Amber Whitehall's movement direction functions similarly, requiring stiff precision and then raucous release from the cast.

 And what a cast it is.
 Miles gets the lion's share of text, and she finds surprising emotional levels in language that could easily drown any seasoned performer.
 JoAnn Johnson, Chantal DeGroat, and Rose Proctor get far less dialogue, but still command attention with their physical work.
-In the home stretch, all four women break out into a hair-raising rendition of "The Garden" by German experimental group Einstürzende Neubauten, and the harmonies are tighter than in any number of professional musicals I've seen.
+In the home stretch, all four women break out into a hair-raising rendition of "The Garden" by German experimental group Einstürzende Neubauten, and the harmonies are tighter than in any number of professional musicals I've seen this season.

 Beckett Women is not an easy show, and I'm not sure it's a fun one, but that difficulty is part of its appeal.
 In less-skilled hands, it might come off like an exhausting MFA thesis.
 In PETE's, it's a probing look at how to live in a world that would reduce you to little more than a mouth; it subjects you to tedium and confusion and a sense that nothing works as it should before imagining a world where things might.
 It's a scream that connects.